Tony McHale: Writing and TV career

 In the 70s McHale started writing TV dramas on spec.
 In 1978 he was commissioned by the BBC to write an original three part thriller – Dog In The Dark.
+It was never produced.

-Like so many commissioned scripts this was never produced, but it enabled him to get an introduction to the Cecily Ware Literary Agents, who are still his agents today.
-Various other TV dramas were developed, but none with any great success.
-Then because of something he heard on Capital Radio's late night phone-in show, Anna And The Doc, he decided to write a radio play, again on spec, called Get It Off Your Chest.
-This was immediately commissioned by the BBC for Radio 4's Afternoon Play and was the start of a number of other radio plays throughout the earlier 80s – No Get Out Clause, Son From Soho and Still Life.
+Owing to something he heard on Capital Radio's late night phone-in show, Anna And The Doc, he decided to write a radio play, again on spec, called Get It Off Your Chest.
+This was immediately commissioned by the BBC for Radio 4's Afternoon Play and was the start of a number of other radio plays throughout the earlier 1980s – No Get Out Clause, Son From Soho and Still Life.
 It was these plays that brought his writing to the attention of Julia Smith and Tony Holland who were in the process of developing a long term drama (i.e. a soap) for the BBC.
 When McHale was first introduced to the project, mid 1984, it was called East 8 and no cast was attached.

-McHale became a regular writer on the show that was eventually transmitted in February 1985 with the title – EastEnders.
+He became a regular writer on the show that was eventually transmitted in February 1985 with the title – EastEnders.
 During his time with EastEnders he went on to storyline, story consult and also direct the programme as well as being the first writer to write 100 episodes.
 Other commissions soon followed.
-He did a number of episodes of Michael Elphick's crime drama Boon, ITV's Perfect Scoundrels, the long running police drama The Bill, the action adventure series Saracens, the comedy All Change, Lynda La Plante's Lifeboat, Casualty (for which he periodically both wrote and directed for over twenty years), Out Of Hours, Dangerfield.
+He did a number of episodes of Michael Elphick's crime drama Boon, ITV's Perfect Scoundrels, the long running police drama The Bill, the action adventure series Saracens, the comedy All Change, Lynda La Plante's Lifeboat, Casualty (for which he periodically both wrote and directed for over twenty years), and Dangerfield.

 From 1992 he became one of the original writers on the ill-fated Eldorado, eventually writing the last episode of the series.
-In 1994 he was commissioned to write an eight part thriller originally entitled Brighton Boy.
+In 1994, he was commissioned to write an eight part thriller originally entitled Brighton Boy.
 During the course of the production, McHale took over as director and the serial was transmitted the following year under the title Resort To Murder winning an award at the Cologne Film Festival.
-He then went on to write on a number of films for both ITV and the BBC – Silent Witness (An Academic Exercise, The World Cruise, The Fall Out, Closed Ranks, Running On Empty, Ghosts, Hippocratic Oath) Waking The Dead, Dalziel And Pascoe, Second Sight, Trial And Retribution, also Murphy's Law starring James Nesbitt and the six part spin off from The Bill Beech Is Back.
+He then went on to write on a number of films for both ITV and the BBC – Silent Witness, Waking The Dead, Dalziel And Pascoe, Second Sight, Trial And Retribution, and the six part spin off from The Bill, called Beech Is Back.